dariodimarzo/bq-query-runner/README.md

 ## Authentication

-The tool connects through the Google Cloud client library, which resolves credentials via **Application Default Credentials (ADC)**.
-There are three ways to authenticate, listed in the order ADC tries them:
+The tool connects through the Google Cloud client library.
+There are three ways to authenticate, listed in order of priority:

 **1. Explicit service account file** — `--service_account_json_path`